sri786/Requirements-for-Software-Security-Engineering/Threat-Model/Report.md

 Justification:	<no mitigation provided>

-**5.** Data Store Inaccessible
+**5.** Potential Excessive Resource Consumption for Pi-hole or Whitelist / Blacklist

 Category:	Denial Of Service

-Description:	An external agent prevents access to a data store on the other side of the trust boundary.

-Justification:	<no mitigation provided>

-**6.** Potential Excessive Resource Consumption for Pi-hole or Blacklist

-Category:	Denial Of Service

-Description:	Does Pi-hole or Blacklist take explicit steps to control resource consumption?
+Description:	Does Pi-hole or Whitelist / Blacklist take explicit steps to control resource consumption?
 Resource consumption attacks can be hard to deal with, and there are times that it makes sense to let the OS do the job.
 Be careful that your resource requests don't deadlock, and that they do timeout.

 Justification:	<no mitigation provided>

-**9.** Potential Excessive Resource Consumption for Pi-hole or Whitelist

-Category:	Denial Of Service

-Description:	Does Pi-hole or Whitelist  take explicit steps to control resource consumption?
-Resource consumption attacks can be hard to deal with, and there are times that it makes sense to let the OS do the job.
-Be careful that your resource requests don't deadlock, and that they do timeout.

-Justification:	<no mitigation provided>

-**13.** Data Flow DNS Query Is Potentially Interrupted

-Category:	Denial Of Service

-Description:	An external agent interrupts data flowing across a trust boundary in either direction.

-Justification:	<no mitigation provided>

-**14.** Data Store Inaccessible

-Category:	Denial Of Service

-Description:	An external agent prevents access to a data store on the other side of the trust boundary.

-Justification:	<no mitigation provided>

-**21.** Potential Process Crash or Stop for Pi-hole
+**11.** Potential Process Crash or Stop for Pi-hole

 Category:	Denial Of Service